By ·Updated May 2026

 Jack Mormon Coffee

-The name is a colloquial Utah term for a lapsed member of the Church of Jesus Christ of Latter-day Saints -- someone who might, say, drink coffee.
-Owner Cruser Rowland runs the operation with a focus on air roasting, a method that uses hot air instead of a metal drum to roast beans.
-The result, according to Rowland, produces the freshest pound of coffee available anywhere short of roasting at home.
-They roast to order across a range of single origins from Africa, the Americas, and the Far East, plus espresso, decaf, and cold brew concentrate.
+The name is a colloquial Utah term for a lapsed member of the LDS Church — someone who, hypothetically, might drink coffee.
+Owner Cruser Rowland leans into the joke and runs a focused operation built around air roasting, which uses heated air rather than a metal drum to roast beans.
+The result, by Rowland's account, is the freshest pound of coffee available short of roasting at home.
+They roast to order across single origins from Africa, the Americas, and the Far East, plus espresso, decaf, and cold brew concentrate.
+Worth a visit just for the name on the door.

 See their full profile on Roast Local | Visit their website